Afghanistan and Pakistan have agreed to an immediate ceasefire, Qatar says

-ISLAMABAD — Afghanistan and Pakistan have agreed to an immediate ceasefire, Qatar’s Foreign Ministry said Sunday.
-It follows more than a week of fighting that has killed dozens of people and injured hundreds.
+ISLAMABAD — Afghanistan and Pakistan, embroiled in more than a week of fighting that has killed dozens of people and injured hundreds, have agreed to an immediate ceasefire, Qatar’s Foreign Ministry said Sunday.
+It is the deadliest crisis between the two countries in several years.

-The two sides agreed to establish mechanisms to consolidate lasting peace and stability, as well as holding follow-up talks in the coming days to ensure the ceasefire’s sustainability, the Qatari statement said.
+The sides agreed to establish mechanisms to consolidate lasting peace and stability, and to hold follow-up talks in the coming days to ensure the sustainability of the truce, the Qatari statement said.
+Qatar and Turkey mediated the negotiations, the statement added.

-Delegations from Afghanistan and Pakistan were in Doha for talks to resolve the deadliest crisis between them in several years, after more than a week of fighting killed dozens of people and injured hundreds on both sides.

-Both governments had sent their defense ministers to lead the talks, which, Pakistan said, would focus on “immediate measures to end cross-border terrorism emanating from Afghanistan and restore peace and stability along the border.”

-Each country had said it was responding to aggression from the other.
+Violence has escalated between the neighbors since earlier this month, with each country saying they were responding to aggression from the other.
 Afghanistan denies harboring militants who carry out attacks in border areas.

+Pakistan is grappling with militancy that has surged since 2021, when the Taliban seized control of Afghanistan and returned to power.

 A 48-hour ceasefire intended to pause hostilities expired Friday evening.
 Hours later, Pakistan struck across the border.

-Pakistani security officials confirmed to The Associated Press that there were strikes on two districts in Afghanistan's eastern Paktika province.
+Pakistani security officials confirmed to The Associated Press that there were attacks on two districts in Afghanistan's eastern Paktika province.

 The Pakistani Air Force raids killed dozens of armed fighters and there were no civilian deaths, they said.